-Our research of hyperbolic Bessel process is completely different (when compared to the mentioned) and purely probabilistic.
-We present results for hyperbolic Bessel processes with the index $\alpha\geq -1/2$ and for the fixed time.
-We find the link between a hyperbolic cosinus of hyperbolic Bessel process and functionals of geometric Brownian motion.
-We present different probabilistic representations of Laplace transform of a hyperbolic cosinus of hyperbolic Bessel process $R$.
-We also give probabilistic representations of density of $\cosh R_t$.
-The link between hyperbolic Bessel process and functionals of geometric Brownian motion enable us to establish simple explicit form of Laplace transform of the vector $(e^{B_t + kt},\int_0^te^{2(B_u+ku)}du)$ for a standard Brownian motion $B$ and an nonnegative integer $k$.
-These results are obtained for fixed $t$ (not for time being stochastic) and that they can be effectively used in numerical computations.
-We express the distribution of hyperbolic Bessel process $R$ in terms of squared Bessel process $X$ and vector $(B^{(\mu)}, A^{(\mu)})$ of Brownian motion with drift and the integral of geometric Brownian motion, which is independent of $X$.
-The joint distribution of $(B^{(\mu)}, A^{(\mu)})$ is known in literature and is expressed via the density function (e.g. see \cite{MatII}).
-As an interesting example of applications we find a new simple proof of the Bougerol's identity.
-We also characterize the distribution of $\sinh(R)$ for $R$ being hyperbolic Bessel process.
-It is interesting that the distribution of such process is deduced from the stochastic process which is in a sense a generalization of a squared Bessel process.
-At the end, we outline the case of time being exponential random variable independent of a Brownian motion driving the hyperbolic Bessel process.
-In this case many explicit and computable results are known in literature (see for example \cite{SB}, \cite{MatII} or \cite{MatIII}).
+Our approach to hyperbolic Bessel processes is completely different and purely probabilistic.
+We present results for hyperbolic Bessel processes with index $\alpha\geq-1/2$ and for fixed time.
+We find a link between the hyperbolic cosine of a hyperbolic Bessel process and functionals of geometric Brownian motion.
+We present different probabilistic representations of the Laplace transform of the hyperbolic cosine of a hyperbolic Bessel process $R$.
+We also give probabilistic representations of the density of $\cosh R_t$.
+The link between hyperbolic Bessel processes and functionals of geometric Brownian motion enables us to establish a simple explicit form of the Laplace transform of the vector $(\mathrm{e}^{B_t + kt},\int_0^t\mathrm{e}^{2(B_u+ku)}\, \mathrm{d}u)$ for a standard Brownian motion $B$ and a nonnegative integer $k$.
+These results are obtained for fixed $t$ (and not for stochastic time) and so they can be effectively used in numerical computations.
+We express the distribution of a hyperbolic Bessel process $R$ in terms of a squared Bessel process $X$ and a vector $(B^{(\mu)}, A^{(\mu)})$ of Brownian motion with drift and the integral of geometric Brownian motion, which is independent of $X$.
+The joint distribution of $(B^{(\mu)}, A^{(\mu)})$ is known in the literature and is expressed via the density function (e.g., see \cite{MatII}).
+As an interesting example of applications, we find an alternative simple proof of the well known Bougerol identity (for a thorough study, we refer the reader to \cite{ADY,AG} or \cite{Comoyo}).
+We also characterize the distribution of $\sinh(R)$ for $R$ being a hyperbolic Bessel process.
+It is interesting that this distribution is deduced from the stochastic process which is in a sense a generalization of a squared Bessel process.
+At the end, we outline the case of exponential random time independent of the Brownian motion driving the hyperbolic Bessel process.
+In this case, many explicit and computable results are known in the literature (see, e.g., \cite{SB,MatII} or \cite{MatIII}).